alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 This is a talk I gave on Saturday as the opening keynote of [PyCon UK 2018][pyconuk].

-I was already planning to do a talk about online harassment, and Daniele *[Ed.
-Procida, the conference director]* encouraged me to expand the idea, and turn it into a talk about positive behaviour.
+I was already planning to do a talk about online harassment, and [Daniele](https://twitter.com/evildmp), the conference director, encouraged me to expand the idea, and turn it into a talk about positive behaviour.
 This is my abstract:

 > In 2018, trust is at a low.